SPGNN-API: A Transferable Graph Neural Network for Attack Paths Identification and Autonomous Mitigation: Introduction

-\textbf{Our Work.} Considering these challenges, we devise ``Shortest Path Graph Neural Network-API'' (SPGNN-API), a framework offering an autonomous identification of potential attack paths and associated risks of compromising critical assets.
+\textbf{Our Work.} Considering these challenges, we devise ``Shortest Path Graph Neural Network-API'' ($\mathit{SPGNN-API}$), a framework offering an autonomous identification of potential attack paths and associated risks of compromising critical assets.
 It further incorporates proactive mitigation of high-risk paths.
 (1) To address the adaptiveness challenge, we develop a novel GNN approach for attack path identification.
 The inductive property of GNNs enables them to leverage feature information of graph elements to efficiently generate node embeddings for previously unseen data.
 Additionally, GNNs incorporate network structural information as learnable features.
 This renders GNN-based approaches self-adaptive to dynamic changes in the network structure.
 (2) To tackle the agility challenge, we assume that an attacker who has compromised an asset can exploit all the underlying vulnerabilities.

 We rely on the GNN efficiency of graph representation learning to learn all potential vulnerability interactions that could compromise critical assets based on the CVSS base score metrics~\cite{NVD}.
 (3) To address the efficiency challenge, we automate the risk analysis of attack paths to determine their likelihood of compromising critical assets, based on factors such as network configuration, assets' criticality, and the severity of the vulnerabilities~\cite{cvss2} in-path to the asset.
-We then develop autonomous mitigation of high-risk attack paths by automatically tuning the network zero-trust policies (See Section~\ref{sec:ZT}) to disrupt the paths without impacting the network functionalities.
+We then develop autonomous mitigation of high-risk attack paths by automatically tuning the network ZT policies (See Section~\ref{sec:ZT}) to disrupt the paths without impacting the network functionalities.

 In this work, we address a key limitation of existing GNNs that fail to capture the positional information of the nodes within the broader context of the graph structure~\cite{Spagan, distanceEncoding}.
 For instance, when two nodes share the same local neighborhood patterns but exist in different regions of the graph, their GNN representations will be identical.
-To address this, we introduce the SPGNN-API, which extends the Positional Graph Neural Network model~\cite{PGNN} to achieve a transferable model for computing shortest paths to a predefined set of nodes representing highly-critical network assets.
+To address this, we introduce the $\mathit{SPGNN-API}$, which extends the Positional Graph Neural Network model~\cite{PGNN} to achieve a transferable model for computing shortest paths to a predefined set of nodes representing highly-critical network assets.